Nadib-Rana/Nadib-Rana/README.md

 ---

 ## 🏆 Achievements

-- 🎓 Graduated with Honors from Green University of Bangladesh
+- 🎓 Graduated with Honors in Computer Science & Engineering.

-- ✉️ Delivered 260+ HTML email signatures for global clients
-- 🔐 Engineered secure authentication flows at 9AM SOLUTION
+- 💼 Full-Stack Web Developer at Softvence (Betopia Group), delivering scalable and production-ready web solutions.

+- 🧩 Developed and deployed 25+ web applications with modern frontend and robust backend architectures.

+- 🔐 Built secure, maintainable, and high-performance backend systems, role-based access, and modular design.

+- 🌍 Collaborating in agile, DevOps-driven teams to deliver cloud-ready web solutions, including full backend support for web and mobile integrations.

 ---